chef/chef-web-docs/content/resources/chocolatey_package/_index.md

   - markdown: 'One (or more) additional list options that are passed to the

       command.'
+- property: options
+  ruby_type: String, Array
+  required: false
+  default_value: null
+  new_in: null
+  description_list:
+  - markdown: One (or more) additional options that are passed to the command.
 - property: package_name
   ruby_type: String, Array
   required: false